Endy74757/Automated-Server-Provisioning/README.md

 ```
 to acquire a DHCP address on the host‑only interface.

+### Internet access for VMs
+- **Default setup**: VMs only have Host‑Only networking (no internet access)
+- **To enable internet**: Manually add a NAT adapter in VirtualBox GUI:
+  1. Right-click VM → Settings → Network
+  2. Adapter 2 tab → Enable Network Adapter → Attached to: NAT
+  3. Apply → Start VM
+  4. Inside VM, run: `sudo dhclient enp0s3` (or check interface name with `ip link`)

 ### 2) Ansible: configure the VMs
 Update/generate inventory from Terraform outputs:
 ```powershell